rafael-tonello/shellscript_utils/README.md

 # About
-This project contains a collection of shell scripts that are designed to assist in the development of projects written in ShellScript.
+Shell script utils (SHU) contains a collection of shell scripts that allow object orientation in ShellScript.
+It is designed to assist in the development of projects written in ShellScript.

 These scripts provide various utilities and functions that can be used to streamline the development process and enhance the functionality of ShellScript projects.
 The core feature is the file new.sh, that allow object orientation programmin in ShellScript.